kafji/kafji/README.md

 ### Hi there 👋

+## The Big Plan

+1. Try to not become part of the problem.
+2. Find problem.
+3. Fix problem.
+4. Ensure the problem won't get repeated.
+5. ...
+6. Profit?

 <!--
 **kafji/kafji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.